segasai/q3c/README.md

                     ASC LIMIT 1
                ) as ss ON true;
 ```
-The idea is very simple for every row of your table mytable LATERAL() executes the "subquery" orders them by distance and limit by 1.
+The idea behind the query is that for every row of your table LATERAL() executes the subquery, that retuns all the neihhbours
+within the aperture and then orders them by distance takes the top one.

 If you want only the objects which do have the neighbors then the query will look like that